Trusted WordPress tutorials, when you need them most.

 A domain name is the name of your website (like wpbeginner.com), and it’s what users will type in their browsers to visit it.
 A web hosting account is where all your website files are stored.

-While WordPress is free, both domain name and web hosting come at a cost ($14.99 / year for the domain and $7.99 / month for web hosting).
+While WordPress is free, both the domain name and web hosting are charged ($14.99 / year for the domain and $7.99 / month for web hosting).

 Note: You may already have a domain name for your Ghost website, which you can point to WordPress after moving your website.
 However, if you don’t have a domain name, then you can get one for free when signing up for Bluehost.